LiamJCates/Programming-Notes/C++/IO/IO.md

 You use std::cout (pronounced “standard see-out”) to write simple text data to the console and use std::cin (“standard see-in”) to read text and numbers (entered using the keyboard) from the console.

 std::cout << "Hello World" << std::endl;

-insertion operator: << sends to streamb
+insertion operator: << sends to stream

 std::cin >> Variable;